-- CMU will provide Covered Individuals the requirements for graduation and a graduation timeline. - CMU will agree to obtain approval of their respective accrediting agency for each new course or program. - CMU will designate an employee of the educational institution to serve as a point of contact for Covered Individuals and family members seeking assistance with: - o Academic Counseling. - o Financial Counseling. - Disability Counseling. - Other information regarding completing a course of education at CMU.
+- CMU will provide Covered Individuals the requirements for graduation and a graduation timeline. - CMU will agree to obtain approval of their respective accrediting agency for each new course or program. - CMU will designate an employee of the educational institution to serve as a point of contact for Covered Individuals and family members seeking assistance with: - Academic Counseling. - Financial Counseling. - Disability Counseling. - Other information regarding completing a course of education at CMU.